Let’s go rafting! But now what to pack?

 - It’s good to be able to peel things off or add on as needed during the day.
 Your outfitter will let you know how to pack, but always keep a warm synthetic layer and raincoat in your day bag with other essential items.

 - Protect yourself from the weather.
 That often means extra protection from the sun, especially on desert trips and rafting the Grand Canyon.
 A “buff” or bandana is another great option, especially helpful now during COVID-19 days.

 - Ideally you want comfort over anything else, so dress in what you will feel good and safe in, no matter what it may look like.
 Leave your ego at home.
 It seems that many rafters think it’s a good idea to wear swimwear under their clothing, and although that may be a good idea, just make sure it is comfortable for the entire day and also consider bathroom stops.

 - Lastly, wearing only a bikini bottom on a boat is just not the best idea.
 You can read between the lines on that one folks.

-Invest in a few high quality items: sun hoodie, rafting shoes, sunglasses and water bottle
+Invest in a few high quality items: sun hoodie, rafting shoes, sunglasses, rain gear and water bottle

 - Buy good sun hoodie or quick dry rafting shirt.
 This will protect you from the sun, and who doesn’t love a hood?
 They are also usually quick drying, and you’ll find another reason to wear it after your trip.
 A good pair of board or water shorts is also good, as well as a solid rain coat.
 These are items you will wear and use again and be really glad you spent a bit more on.